m0uka/m0uka/README.md

 ### Hi there 👋
-I am Lukas, an aspiring entrepreneur and freelance developer.
+I am Lukas, an entrepreneur and a freelance developer.
 Currently I work on Garry's Mod addons and web projects.

 ### Interested in working with me?